-In the early noughties, I shifted my focus toward internet technology and haven't looked back.
-From Geneva, I worked on the World Summit on the Information Society, the first time the global community attempted to come to grip with the economic, societal, and political impacts of the internet.
+In the early 2000s, I shifted my focus toward internet technology and haven't looked back.
+From Geneva, I worked on the World Summit on the Information Society (2003-2005), the first time the global community attempted to come to grip with the economic, societal, and political impacts of the internet.
 I helped ensure that a broad cross section of groups and interests were able to have their say at the Summit, whether in person or via online participation.

-I am one of the administrators of Yehoodi.com, the #1 online community for swing dance and lindy hop enthusiasts.
-I co-host an online talk show called "SwingNation" with my friends Manu and Nicole, and project manage the overall web development of our ever-evolving site.
+In my off hours, I am the Editor-in-Chief and Community Manager of Yehoodi.com, the number one online community for swing dance and lindy hop enthusiasts.
+I co-hosted an online talk show called "SwingNation" with my friends Manu and Nicole, and co-produce live broadcasts from international dance events.
 It's a lot of work and a lot fun.
-Which is kind of my mantra for everything I do!